 With WebLogic Server, you can use the setAttribute and getAttribute methods to parse XML documents.
-Use the setAttribute method for SAX mode parsing and the getAttribute method for DOM mode parsing, as described in "Using the org.xml.sax.DefaultHandler Attribute to Parse a Document" on page 3-5 and "Using the org.w3c.dom.Document Attribute to Parse a Document" on page 3-5.
+Use the setAttribute method for SAX mode parsing and the getAttribute method for DOM mode parsing, as described in Section 3.2.4, "Using the org.xml.sax.DefaultHandler Attribute to Parse a Document" and Section 3.2.5, "Using the org.w3c.dom.Document Attribute to Parse a Document."